remotefit

 For our primary research, we utilized Google Forms, Instagram polls/surveys, and conducted phone interviews with remote workers to gain a deeper understanding and empathy for our target users.

-1. Understand Remote Workers’ Lifestyle: Gain insights into the daily routines and work habits of remote workers.
+- Understand remote workers’ lifestyle: Gain insights into the daily routines of remote workers.

-2. Identify Work-Related Frustrations: Pinpoint specific issues and challenges faced by remote workers in their work environment.
+- Identify work related frustrations: Pinpoint specific issues and challenges in their work environment.

-3. Assess Social and Mental Well-Being: Explore the impact of remote work on social interactions and mental health.
+- Assess social and mental well being: Explore the impact of remote work on mental health.

-4. Gather User Preferences: Identify desired features and solutions that could enhance their work-life balance and overall well-being.
+- Gather user preferences: Identify desired features and solutions that could enhance their work-life balance.

-2. Burnout Risk: Constant work leads to mental and physical exhaustion.
+- Burnout risk: Constant work leads to mental and physical exhaustion.

-3. Activity and Mental Health Support: There is a lack of motivation and guidance for physical activity and mental well-being.
+- Activity and mental health support: There is a lack of motivation and guidance for physical activity and mental well-being.

-4. Low Productivity: Home distractions hinder organization and task management.
+- Low productivity: Home distractions hinder organization and task management.

 phase 2: ideation and concept development